fclabs/aws-terraform-exercises/exam-tips/autoscaling/readme.md

 * **Use predictive scaling** - You can also use Amazon EC2 Auto Scaling in combination with AWS Auto Scaling to scale resources across multiple services. **AWS Auto Scaling** can help you maintain optimal availability and performance by combining predictive scaling and dynamic scaling (proactive and reactive approaches, respectively) to **scale your Amazon EC2 capacity faster**.

 ### Warm-up time
 After determining that a newly launched instance is healthy, Amazon EC2 Auto Scaling does not immediately move on to the next replacement.
 It provides a window for each instance to **warm up after launching**, which you can configure.
-This can be helpful when you have** configuration scripts that take time to run**.
+This can be helpful when you have **configuration scripts that take time to run**.
 To protect your application's availability, ensure that the instance **warm-up period covers the expected startup time for your application, from when a new instance comes into service to when it can receive traffic**.

-### Scaling Cooldown
+### Scaling Cool down
-A scaling cooldown helps you **prevent** your Auto Scaling group from **launching or terminating additional instances before the effects of previous activities are visible**.
+A scaling cool down helps you **prevent** your Auto Scaling group from **launching or terminating additional instances before the effects of previous activities are visible**.

 When you use simple scaling, after the Auto Scaling group scales using a simple scaling policy, it waits for a cooldown period to complete before any further scaling activities due to simple scaling policies can start.
 An **adequate cooldown period helps to prevent the initiation of an additional scaling activity based on stale metrics**.

+### Scaling policies
+Amazon EC2 Auto Scaling supports the following types of scaling policies:

+* **Target tracking scaling** — With target tracking scaling policies, you select a **scaling metric and set a target value**.
+Amazon EC2 Auto Scaling creates and manages the **CloudWatch alarms** that trigger the scaling policy and calculates the scaling adjustment based on the metric and the target value.
+The scaling policy adds or removes capacity as required to keep the metric at, or close to, the specified target value.
+In addition to keeping the metric close to the target value, a target tracking scaling policy also adjusts to changes in the metric due to a changing load pattern.
+* **Step scaling** — Increase or decrease the current capacity of the group based on a set of scaling adjustments, known as step adjustments, that vary based on the size of the alarm breach.
+* **Simple scaling** — Increase or decrease the current capacity of the group based on a single scaling adjustment.

 ## Exam Tips
 * Scaling Options: